 Step 1.
 Are they necessary?

 Not every homeschool student will need course descriptions.
 Most community colleges and some less competitive schools may not require them.
 Check the individual schools your student wants to attend.
 You might be off the hook if you student has a clear path.
 Definitely keep notes through high school in case their plans change!
+Also, don’t get defensive if it turns out you need them.
+Brick and mortar schools typically do provide this information to colleges so you’re not being asked for anything extra.
+Plus, it’s an opportunity.

 If your student is applying to a school that wants to see your course descriptions, you definitely want to do them.
 These are one of the best ways to help your student stand out and showcase all the unique and interesting things they did academically in high school.
 As a homeschooler, the course descriptions, transcript, and counselor letter are all ways you can help highlight your student’s strengths.